Game incubation in Helsinki

 The skills and knowledge to build a game.
 You may lack some skills and people but need to be able to at least create a demo.

-A clear idea and a desire to develop it further.
+A clear idea and a desire to develop it further – and pivot if needed.

-The right mindset – perseverance, curiosity, and willingness to learn takes you far.
+The right mindset – perseverance, curiosity, and willingness to learn take you far.